department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 If you file a claim in the FDC program and we decide that additional documents exist that we need to decide your claim, we'll remove your claim from the FDC program and process it as a standard claim.

+Find out how you can participate in the FDC program.

 </div>

 <div class="usa-accordion">